gunga003/quarto-template/README.md

 ---

-​The [Desira project](https://capacity4dev.europa.eu/projects/desira_en) is maintained with the financial support of the European Union.
+​The [Google](https://www.google.com/) is maintained with the financial support of the European Union.
 Its contents are the sole responsibility of the authors and do not necessarily reflect the views of the European Union.